CaioCeretta/udemy-chad-spring-boot/section1-comments.md

   example MycoolappApplication.java.
 When we created our rest controller test, inside the java app folder, we created a rest package and a controller inside, where we used this controller to expose a very simple API.

+  ## Lesson 8 - Exploring Spring Boot Project Files - Part Two

+  ### Application Properties

+  .
+By default, Spring Boot will load properties from: application.properties, which is created by default by the Spring Initializr, it starts empty, but it usually consist of application properties such as:

+  . server.port=8585: This changes the default behavior of starting the server on 8080, but to listen to different ports . coach.name=John Doe
+  . coach.team=random name -- Which are custom properties and we can give as many properties as we would like. ---

+  ### Read data from: application.properties

+  We know application properties is under src/resources/ folder and we can read data from it making use of `injections`.

+  Let's use the FunRestController we created, in the class scope we use, for example

+  @Value("${coach.name}")
+  private String coachName;

+  We are now injecting this coach.name from our application.properties and assigning it to the attribute coachName, then for the order property we would simply

+  @Value("${coach.team}")

+  private String coachTeam;

+  ### Static Content

+  By default, Sprint Boo twill load static resources from the /static directory (such as html files, css, js, images, etc).

+  We simply place them in the static directory and Spring Boot will load it automatically in the application.

+  ### WARNING WE NEED TO BE AWARE OF

+  Do not use src/main/webapp directory if our application is packaged as a JAR.

+  Although this is a standard Maven directory, it works only with WAR packaging.

+  It is silently ignored by most build tools if we generate a JAR

+  ### Templates

+  .
+Spring Boot includes auto-configuration for following template engines

+  .
+FreeMarker, Thymeleaf, Mustache

+  By default, Spring Boot will load templates from "/templates" directory, inside the resources directory.

+  ### Unit Tests

+  Spring Initializr already creates one, in our src directory, it will create a test/ directory inside src/, it will include a file named, for example, `MycoolappApplicationTests.java`.
+Initially this file is very basic, there is no real code, we add our own custom tests in this file.

+## Lesson 9 - Spring Boot Starters

+### The Problem

+Building a Spring application is really hard

+.
+FAQ: Which maven dependencies do i need?

+### WHy is it so Hard?

+.
+It would be great if there was a simple list of Maven dependencies.
+.
+Collected as a group of dependencies... as a one-stop-shop .
+So i don't have to search for each dependency and see what is available

+¨There should be an easier solution¨

+### Solution - Spring Boot Starters

+.
+A curated list of Maven dependencies
+.
+A collection of dependencies grouped together
+.
+Tested and verified by the Spring Development team
+.
+Makes it much easier for the developer to get started with Spring .
+Reduces the amount of Maven configuration

+### Spring MVC

+.
+For example, when building a Spring MVC app, you normally need